sjdirect/abot/README.md

       />
   </abot>
 ```
-1: Right click on the Abot.!SiteSimulator project and set it as the "startup project".<br />
+1: Right click on the Abot.SiteSimulator project and set it as the "startup project".<br />
 2: Then hit ctrl + F5 to run it, You should see a simple webpage with a few links on http://localhost:1111/<br />
-3: Right click on the Abot.!Demo project and set it as the "startup project". <br />
+3: Right click on the Abot.Demo project and set it as the "startup project". <br />
 4: Then hit ctrl + F5 to see the console app run.<br />
 5: When prompted for a url enter: http://localhost:1111/<br />
 6: Press enter<br />